suvam-09/Kaggle-Projects/PJME Hourly Energy Consumption/README.md

-# KAGGLE PROJECT: FORECASTING HOURLY ENERGY CONSUMPTION
+# FORECASTING HOURLY ENERGY CONSUMPTION
 The project demonstrates time series forecasting using a machine learning model XGBoost to predict energy consumption with Python.

 '**Time-series data**' is a sequence of data points, measuring the same thing over time, stored in a specified time order.
 Time intervals at which data is recorded depends upon the task at hand.
 Illlustrating few examples brlow which we can relate to time series data: